Cybersecurity Awareness Month: What SA Businesses Should Do

 Your Annual Cyber Stress Test

 Every week brings news of ransomware disrupting operations, phishing scams fooling suppliers, or data leaks exposing client information.
-Recent reporting shows South African organisations face about 2,113 cyberattacks per week.
+Recent reporting indicates that South African organisations face thousands of attempted cyber incidents each week.
 Cybercrime has become a business continuity issue, not just an IT problem.
 And while awareness is important, it’s time to turn knowledge into action.
-By tomorrow, you could have a report of the vulnerabilities attackers can already see – and a meeting booked to understand how your particular domain could be used to send emails that look like they’re from you.
+Awareness without measurable controls creates a false sense of security.
+Demonstrable action is what reduces risk.
+Within days, you could have a clear report of the vulnerabilities attackers can already see and a structured review to understand how your domain could be misused.

 Awareness Doesn’t Protect, Action Does